son1122/Customer-Frontend-Project3/README.md

   part 1 Front end wire frame, at first we submit a drawing wire frame to instructer and
   /////imghere///////

-  part 2 Database wire frame, we use ERd to draw main table first and add more deatil for stacht goal
+  part 2 Database wire frame, we use ERd to draw main table first and add more deatil for dash board and so on

+  /////img/////;

 <h3>2. make a List of technical difficulties and study all of them</h3>

+We review many lesson in react sequelize also have to use ant* for bonus in custommer page

 <h3>3. make a simple step plan</h3>

+Front POS app